KatherineTrice/starter-hugo-academic/content/event/2026_3_INSAR/index.md

   #country: United States

 summary: A poster on the continued development of a measure of knowledge of autism.
-abstract: 'While a number of measures of one's autism of knowledge about autism exist, few actively include autistic individuals and cross-cultural perspectives in their development.
+abstract: 'While a number of measures of knowledge about autism exist, few actively include autistic individuals and cross-cultural perspectives in their development.
 How does this measure get even better?
 Find out in our poster!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.